A tribute to Tim Cahill, Everton hero, corner flag bully & great bargain

 He made his full debut in May 1998 and went on to make 249 appearances for the Lions – the last of which came in Millwall’s first and only FA Cup final appearance, having scored the winner in their 1-0 semi-final victory over Sunderland with a characteristically opportunistic finish.

-Those performances and a scoring rate of better than one goal every five games from an attacking midfield role drew the attention of numerous clubs towards the 24-year-old.
+Those performances and a scoring rate of better than one goal every five games from an attacking midfield role drew the attention of numerous clubs towards the then 24-year-old.

 A transfer to newly-promoted Crystal Palace fell through at the last minute due to a dispute over agents’ fees, allowing Everton to complete a £1.5million transfer.

 It was a perfect marriage: Everton had their talented bargain, and Cahill had his long-awaited move to the top flight.